egarpor/DirectionalStatsBib/README.md

 ====================
 [![License](https://img.shields.io/badge/license-CC_BY--SA_4.0-blue.svg)](https://creativecommons.org/licenses/by-sa/4.0/)

-`DirectionalStats.bib` is a curated BibTeX file with the details of virtually all publications on Directional Statistics published to date (as of 2020-05-14).
+`DirectionalStats.bib` is a curated BibTeX file with the details of virtually all publications on Directional Statistics published to date.
 It was compiled by Arthur Pewsey and Eduardo García-Portugués to accompany the review paper *Recent advances in directional statistics* ([arXiv:2005.06889](https://arxiv.org/abs/2005.06889)).

 ## Usage